Neil Young: Back catalog sale

-Legacy and influence
+Legacy

 Young's political outspokenness and social awareness influenced artists such as Blind Melon, Phish, Pearl Jam, and Nirvana.
 Young is referred to as the "godfather of grunge" for his influence on Kurt Cobain and Eddie Vedder and the grunge movement.
 Vedder inducted Young into the Rock and Roll Hall of Fame in 1995.
 Johnny Marr has cited Young as one of the main influences on his trademark jangly guitarwork.
 Thom Yorke of Radiohead said After the Gold Rush gave him the confidence to reveal "softness and naiveté" in vocals.
 He also credited Young as a lyrical influence.
 He said: "It was his attitude toward the way he laid songs down.
 It's always about laying down whatever is in your head at the time and staying completely true to that, no matter what it is."

 The Australian rock group Powderfinger named themselves after Young's song "Powderfinger" from Rust Never Sleeps (1979).
 The members of the Constantines occasionally played Neil Young tribute shows under the name Horsey Craze.
-Other bands and artists who have cited Young as an influence include Sonic Youth, Dinosaur Jr., Meat Puppets, Teenage Fanclub, Nada Surf frontman Matthew Caws, and Feeder singer Grant Nicholas.
+Other bands and artists who have cited Young as an influence include Smoke Fairies who covered Young's "Alabama" on Harvest Revisited, Sonic Youth, Dinosaur Jr., Meat Puppets, Teenage Fanclub, Nada Surf frontman Matthew Caws, and Feeder singer Grant Nicholas.
 Jason Bond, an East Carolina University biologist, discovered a new species of trapdoor spider in 2007 and named it Myrmekiaphila neilyoungi after Young, his favorite singer.